Generic Name: omeprazole and sodium bicarbonate (oh ME pray zol and SO dee um by KAR bon ate)

 What other drugs will affect omeprazole and sodium bicarbonate?

-This list is not complete.
-Other drugs may interact with omeprazole and sodium bicarbonate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect omeprazole and sodium bicarbonate.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Zegerid OTC (omeprazole / sodium bicarbonate)